viaermakov/website/src/content/posts/deprecated-props-en.md

   ),
 ```

-In this way, the component itself will notify other developers about changes:
+In this way, the component will notify other developers about changes:

 ![Deprecated props in console](./dep.jpg)